Ciaanh/XPChronicle/ui/xpbars/ARCHITECTURE_V2.md

 Before implementing, please confirm the following:

-1. ✅ **CONFIRMED**: `XPChronicleDB.barPositions` is the correct place to persist positions and the code will assume that `XPChronicleDB` exists (create subtable if missing).
+1. ✅ **CONFIRMED**: `XPBarEnhancedDB.barPositions` is the correct place to persist positions and the code will assume that `XPBarEnhancedDB` exists (create subtable if missing).

 2. ✅ **CONFIRMED**: The exact minimal events list — the plan uses `{ PLAYER_ENTERING_WORLD, PLAYER_XP_UPDATE, PLAYER_LEVEL_UP, UPDATE_EXHAUSTION, PLAYER_UPDATE_RESTING, TIME_PLAYED_MSG }` for common events.
 Quest events are registered separately when needed.